kunalpratapsinghh/user-document-management/README.md

-# NestJS Bull Queue Implementation
+# NestJS Document Management Implementation with Queue Service

-This project demonstrates the integration of [Bull](https://github.com/OptimalBits/bull), a popular Redis-based queue library, with a NestJS application for efficient background task processing.
+This project demonstrates the integration of Bull, a popular Redis-based queue library, with a NestJS application for efficient background task processing.

 ---